 Our activities for secondary schools include events, educational programmes and materials.

-- Careers in Aerospace LIVE – for students interested in apprenticeship routes, aerospace employers are known for providing high quality apprenticeships at Craft, Advanced, Higher and Degree levels.
-Our annual recruitment fair offers young people the chance to talk directly to employers about their opportunities and is free to attend.
+- Careers in Aerospace & Aviation LIVE – for students interested in apprenticeship routes, aerospace employers are known for providing high quality apprenticeships at Craft, Advanced, Higher and Degree levels.
+Our annual autumn recruitment fair offers young people the chance to talk directly to employers about their opportunities and is free to attend.
+Head to our events tab for more information.

 - Materials – our free schools poster aims to highlight the many people who help make a commercial short-haul flight happen, and resulting career pathways.
 From the design and manufacture, through to the maintenance, flying, air traffic control and operations support, there is something for everyone.
 Our Career Flightpath magazine is also free and provides in-depth information and interviews on various careers in aerospace and aviation from engineering and flying to operations and management, with lots of advice.